-GOOD FOOD – You can make foods at home, and it is really easy once you get the hang of it.
+GOOD Homemade Food – You can make foods at home, and it is really easy once you get the hang of it.
 I use Dr. Pitcairn’s Complete Guide To Natural Health For Dogs & Cats.
 It is a great resource to look up health questions, natural remedies, as well as some great recipes.
 I make up my Healthy Powder and am ready for home made yumminess on the week-ends.
 Rhett is used to eating a varied diet, much like how we eat, so I like to change up his flavor profile so he doesn’t get bored.

 Another terrific reference book is Martin Goldstein’s he Nature Of Animal Healing.
 There are some great natural ways to mitigate heartworm (Black Walnut) amongst other remedies.
 This is one of my ‘go to’ books when I want to look up a problem and how to resolve it.

-I have used Dr. Harveys since Rhett was a puppy but recently, after my holistic alternative vet retired, I was left floundering with how to continue to treat Rhett’s kidney issues.
+I have used Dr. Harveys since Rhett was a puppy but a couple of years ago, after my holistic alternative vet retired, I was left floundering with how to continue to treat Rhett’s kidney issues.
 The vet we use for his regular blood work, just tossed a bag of Science Diet KD at me and that, I already knew, was the wrong path.
-Their eyes glazed right over as I ranted about GMOs, corn in the KD, pesticides if the food is not organic etc. My chart at the vet just says I am refusing ‘standard treatment due to lifestyle choices’ which sounded vaguely judge-y.
-I find the stance very interesting because they are IN the health care business!
+Their eyes glazed right over as I ranted about GMOs, corn in the KD, pesticides if the food is not organic etc. My chart at the vet just says I am ‘refusing standard treatment due to lifestyle choices’ which sounded vaguely judge-y.
+But also, I find the stance very interesting because they are IN the health care business!

-When you cook anything, particularly at high temps, you ruin the natural enzymes and you create toxins that the body has to rid itself of in the digestion of the product.
+TOXINS – RAW VS COOKED – When you cook anything, particularly at high temps, you ruin the natural enzymes and you create toxins that the body has to rid itself of in the digestion of the product.
 Raw or low cooked foods are best, for us and for them.
-I go for fresh organic meats for my boy so that his body doesn’t have to work so hard at digesting it.
-Then I add in greens, like wheatgrass, Chinese Chlorella, Klammath Lake blue-green algae, Rehmannia along with walks and massage.
+I go for fresh organic meats for our new puppy so that her growing body doesn’t have to work so hard at digesting it.
+Then I add in greens, like wheatgrass, Chinese Chlorella, Klammath Lake blue-green algae, along with walks and massage.